-2. Intermediate scrutiny analysis
+3. Intermediate scrutiny analysis

-Certain Federal Courts of Appeal, including the Ninth Circuit Court of Appeals, apply intermediate scrutiny to gender-conscious programs.177 The Ninth Circuit and other courts have interpreted this standard to require that gender-based classifications be:
+Certain Federal Courts of Appeal, including the Ninth Circuit Court of Appeals, apply intermediate scrutiny to gender-conscious programs.219

+The courts have interpreted this intermediate scrutiny standard to require that gender-based classifications be:

-- 1. Supported by both "sufficient probative" evidence or "exceedingly persuasive justification" in support of the stated rationale for the program; and - 2.
-Substantially related to the achievement of that underlying objective.178
+- Supported by both "sufficient probative" evidence or "exceedingly persuasive justification" in support of the stated rationale for the program; and - Substantially related to the achievement of that underlying objective.220

 Under the traditional intermediate scrutiny standard, the court reviews a gender-conscious program by analyzing whether the state actor has established a sufficient factual predicate for the claim that female-owned businesses have suffered discrimination, and whether the gender-conscious remedy is an appropriate response to such discrimination.
-This standard requires the state actor to present "sufficient probative" evidence in support of its stated rationale for the program.179
+This standard requires the state actor to present

+"sufficient probative" evidence in support of its stated rationale for the program.
+221

 Intermediate scrutiny, as interpreted by the Ninth Circuit and other federal circuit courts of appeal, requires a direct, substantial relationship between the objective of the gender preference and the means chosen to accomplish the objective.
-The measure of evidence required to satisfy intermediate scrutiny is less than that necessary to satisfy strict scrutiny.
-Unlike strict scrutiny, it has been held that the intermediate scrutiny standard does not require a showing of government involvement, active or passive, in the discrimination it seeks to remedy.180
+222 The measure of evidence required to satisfy intermediate scrutiny is less than that necessary to satisfy strict scrutiny.
+Unlike strict scrutiny, it has been held that the intermediate scrutiny standard does not require a showing of government involvement, active or passive, in the discrimination it seeks to remedy.
+223